eriwen/lcov-to-cobertura-xml/CONTRIBUTING.md

 * Please keep code style consistent with surrounding code.

 ## Testing
-You can run all tests by simply running `make test` from your favorite shell.
+You can run all tests by simply running `pytest` from your favorite shell.

 Please make sure your tests run on Python 3.8.